 Related: How to show routes in Linux

-The destination prefix is the key, and optional selectors such as via, dev, metric, or table help target the exact route when more than one similar entry exists.
+The destination prefix selects the route.
+Additional fields such as via, dev, metric, and table narrow the deletion when similar entries exist.

-Route removal takes effect immediately, so hosts that relied on that path can become unreachable until another valid route exists.
-If the route lives outside the main table, add table <table> to both the display and delete commands.
+Route removal takes effect immediately.
+Hosts that relied on that path can become unreachable until another matching route exists.
+If the route lives outside the main table, include table <name-or-id> in both the display and delete commands.

 $ ip route show 203.0.113.0/24